requarks/docs-legacy/wiki/prerequisites.md

 **CPU:** Runs perfectly fine on a single CPU core machine.
 However, to maximize Wiki.js background agent feature, using 2 cores is highly recommended.

 **RAM:** Wiki.js uses between 100-200MB of RAM.
-While Wiki.js itself is able to run with only 512MB total RAM, you will not be able to install and compile the dependencies.
+While Wiki.js itself is able to run with only 512MB total RAM, you will not be able to install all the dependencies.
 You need a minimum of 768MB just to install the dependencies.
 Note that Windows machines may require more RAM.

 **Disk Space:** Wiki.js requires about 300MB of disk space when including the dependencies.
 The actual total space needed for your installation depends on the content and most importantly, the uploads.
 A wiki with only text content will only use a few megabytes, even for thousands of articles.
 However, if you start adding images, documents, videos, etc., you must plan required disk space accordingly.